Andrews3dfactory/HTML2Tape/README.md

 # HTML2Tape 🚀
 A fast, WebSerial‑powered label input tool for the CrunchLabs Hack Pack Label Maker.
-Designed by Jacob Ehli • Forge Street Creations
+Designed by Andrew Ehli • Forge Street Creations

 HTML2Tape replaces the slow joystick input on the Hack Pack Label Maker with a clean, poppy, space‑themed UI that lets you type labels directly from your keyboard and send them instantly to the Arduino.